 • Jeni Tennison, Connected by Data

 From facial recognition technology, GPS tagging to stop and search decision making, deployment of technology in policing has been fraught with controversy and legal challenge.
-Our panel discusses the threats and potential harms as well as the benefits of police use of technology as well as recent litigation challenging use of such technology.
+Our panel discusses the threats and potential harms as well as the benefits of police use of technology and looks at recent litigation shaping the future of tech-enabled policing, with a focus on accountability, bias, and human rights.

 • Chair: Dr Rosalili Wan Rosli, University of Bradford